 For example: Value of Z corresponds to an area of 0.9750 to the left of it is 1.96.

 Using Z score, find the percentage by using the formula: 1-NORMSDIST(Z), where Z is your calculated Z Score.

 What if the Z Score is off the Chart?

-Don’t panic.
 Z score tables sometimes only go up to 3.
-But depending on the spread of your population, z scores could go on for a while.
+But depending on the spread of the population, z scores could go on for a while.
 A Z score of 3 refers to 3 standard deviations.
 That would mean that more than 99% of the population was covered by the z score.
 There’s not a lot left, but there is some.
-You can use Excel to find the actual value if your table doesn’t go that high.
+Use Excel to find the actual value if your table doesn’t go that high.

 How do you Calculate a Z Score?